Golden46/InventorySystem/docs/tutorial.md

 ```

 > [!TIP]
-> So you can easily view the data in the inspector, you should add `headers` to your properties.
-In this script I have added a header for the `item info` and `stack info` to help organise it.
+> So you can easily view the data in the inspector, you should group your properties with `headers`.
+In this script I have added a header for the `item info` and `stack info`.

 ***